wordofwarning/wordofwarning.org/warnings/index.md

 #### 2024

 ##### [27 Jul.
 Z-arts | Haphazard 2024](/current/2024-haphazard)
-Age Advisory: suitable for all ages (parent/guardian/carer discretion).<br>Content Warnings: some works involve interaction and/or participation, some works may disturb.
+Age Advisory: suitable for all ages (parent/guardian/carer discretion).<br>Content Warnings: some works involve interaction and/or participation; currently, no specific warnings have been given to us by any of the participating artists.